adamnieman/Adobe-crowd-scripts/README.md

 # How to use
 ## create_crowd_with_symbols_from_path_definition.jsx

- - First create your path.
+ - In Adobe Illustrator create your path.
 This can be on any layer and of any shape, but the path must be named 'crowd-boundary'.
  - Go to File > Scripts and select create_crowd_with_symbols_from_path_definition.jsx to run.
  - A dialog box will appear prompting you to enter the size of your crowd.
  - Now, select your symbols from the dropdown list.
 When selecting a symbol you will be prompted to enter a probability and a height range before clicking 'add' to add your symbol.
 To get expected results, the probabilities of all your symbols should add up to exactly one.